 The course Canvas site is the main online resource for this course.
 Use of this site and the information provided is the primary way we will conduct class and participate in all course activities.
 The site will be updated regularly throughout the semester.
-Homework assignments, instructions regarding assignments, and announcements are posted on the Canvas Announcement tab of this class, so you are required to check this page daily.

 This site is organized into course modules and contains the following course material:

 - Syllabus and tentative course schedule

 - Course announcements

+- Discussion boards

 - Class activities/assignments

 - Course Paper Assignments

+- Video lectures with slides

-- Zoom links for class & office hours
+- Zoom links for class meetings & office hours

-- Exam study guides/review sheets
+- Exam study guides